Ankit-Maurya17/Online-Doctor-Consulatation-and-Appointment-System/README.md

 🩺 Online Doctor Consultation and Appointment System

-📌 Project Description
+📌 Project Description:-

 The Online Doctor Consultation and Appointment System is a web-based platform that enables patients to schedule appointments with doctors and consult them online.
 It provides a digital interface for users to view doctor profiles, book appointments, and receive timely medical consultations without visiting the clinic or hospital physically.

 This system helps bridge the gap between doctors and patients by providing a flexible, convenient, and user-friendly environment for online healthcare services.

-💻 Tech Stack
+💻 Tech Stack:-

 Frontend: HTML5, CSS3, JavaScript

 Backend: PHP